multitudinous/ve-suite/share/docs/Doc_Readme.txt

 clean: Remove .fo files
 clobber: Remove the made documentation and the directories storing them.

 All output except chunk-html is put in a directory named after the .xml file used.
-Chunk-html output is put in the <name>-chunk directory instead.
+Chunk-html output is put in the <name>-multipage directory instead.
 For example:
 If you build documentation from vrjuggler.xml:
 -HTML, TXT, and PDF documentation goes into the vrjuggler directory.
--Chunked HTML documentation goes into the vrjuggler-chunk directory.
+-Chunked HTML documentation goes into the vrjuggler-multipage directory.

 REQUIREMENTS